 Nick is Co-Chair of Stevens & Lee’s Bankruptcy and Financial Restructuring Department, Co-Chair of the Litigation Finance and Alternative Funding Group and a Member of the Litigation Group.
-He has over 30 years of experience advising clients on financial restructuring, corporate governance and commercial litigation matters.
+He has more than 30 years of experience advising clients on financial restructuring, corporate governance and commercial litigation matters.
 Nick primarily represents debtors, hedge funds, foreign liquidators and trustees.
 Cross-border insolvencies has been a burgeoning area of Nick’s practice, and he has filed multiple Chapter 15 petitions on behalf of offshore liquidators.
 Nick also regularly represents lenders, buyers of distressed assets, investors, suppliers, directors and executives.
-His clients have included companies in industries such as retail, apparel, transportation, energy, manufacturing, technology, telecommunications, hospitality and services.
-Nick also has significant experience representing plaintiffs and defendants in insolvency related litigation including claims involving preferences, fraudulent transfers, breach of fiduciary duty, wrongful redemption, declaration of illegal dividends, equitable subordination, recharacterization and veil-piercing.
+His clients have included companies in industries such as financial services, insurance, shipping, aviation, retail, apparel, energy, manufacturing, technology, telecommunications, hospitality and services.
+Nick also has significant experience representing plaintiffs and defendants in insolvency related litigation including claims involving fraudulent transfers, breach of fiduciary duty, wrongful redemption, declaration of illegal dividends, preferences, equitable subordination, recharacterization and veil-piercing.